How to recycle your computer/s

 We need clean, neat, complete computers with these specifications or better.
 LCD screens will only be accepted with computers.

-Laptops: Working Pentium M or better.
-Core 2 Duo preferred, PM is getting old.
+Laptops: Working dual core or better.
+Core 2 Duo preferred, PM is getting old so is subject to a $5.50 fee.
 Please remove any passwords (BIOS locks) on donated laptops.
-If password locks are not removed, we have to charge a fee of $5.50.
+If password locks are not removed, or if the laptop is not working or missing parts, we may have to charge a fee of $5.50.

 LCD monitors: Working 17" or larger accepted only with a computer.
 One LCD per computer.
 We have too many LCD screens, please do not bring them in on their own!
 A fee of $5.50 each will apply.
-All 15" LCD will incur fees.
+All 15" LCD will incur fees, no one wants these.

 Hard Drives: All types.